 Cora Evans was born on July 9, 1904 and raised by her Mormon family.
 She married Maclellan Evans in the Mormon Temple in Salt Lake City, UT, but was disillusioned with the secret marriage ceremony and began a spiritual quest that, much to her surprise, led her to the Roman Catholic Church.

-I’m 1941, the family moved to southern California because Mack, now a Catholic, faced religious discrimination in his attempts to find work.
-Crow’s mystical experiences came more often, and Father Frank Parrish, SJ be and her spiritual director and confessor.
-On December w4, 1946, Jesus revealed His plan for Cora.
+In 1941, the family moved to southern California because Mack, now a Catholic, faced religious discrimination in his attempts to find work.
+Cora’s mystical experiences came more often, and Father Frank Parrish, SJ became her spiritual director and confessor.
+On December 4, 1946, Jesus revealed His plan for Cora.
 She was to spread devotion to the Mystical Humanity of Christ, encouraging others to a greater awareness, through prayer, of the indwelling presence of Jesus in their lives.
 Father Parrish would continue as Cora’s spiritual director for the rest of her life, and his writings testify to her holiness.
 Cora died on March 30, 1957